StackStorm/st2contrib/packs/smartthings/README.md

 # SmartThings IoT Integration Pack

 This integration pack allows you to integrate with SmartThings.
-Works by setting up an API to your device via SmartApp.
-Subscribing to events requires an MQTT bridge setup.
+This works by sending SmartThings events to StackStorm via HTTP Sensor.

 The adapter is modeled heavily after [David Janes's SmartThings/MQTT](https://github.com/dpjanes/iotdb-smartthings) and the [SmartTiles](http://www.smarttiles.click) to setup an API that can be